 menus and thoughts for friday nights

-Each week as I study the next parasha, I find a new insight that I may have missed before; one that speaks to me in this moment.
-I also look for something in the reading to inspire a menu.
-I try to have at least one dish that can steer the conversation towards even a short exploration of the sidra.
-We wouldn’t want to be so enthralled by the beautiful meal that we forget to feed our minds and spirits!
+I’m also always on the lookout for something in the reading to inspire a menu.
+I try to have at least one dish that can steer the conversation at the dinner table towards even a short exploration of the sidra.

 Come with me on my journey through the Torah.
 Together we’ll search, discover, think, imagine, and be inspired.